Michael Reinecke: Military service and hydrography

 In Kronstadt, Reinecke was enlisted in the third naval crew under the former commander of the ship Moskva, Captain-Commodore E.P.
 Getzen, whose crew he had become aide-de-camp.
 In March 1823, Reinecke was promoted to lieutenant, and in 1824, sailed the White Sea on the brigantine Ketti under the command of D.A.
 Demidov, in order to measure the depth.
 This expedition did not achieve the desired results, but became Reinecke's first experience of practical hydrography.
 In February 1826, Reineke was appointed as the chief of an expedition on the shores of Lapland, and in the summer of the same year his expedition described the shores of the Kola Bay, the Tuloma River, and the western part of Lapland, for which Reinecke was awarded the Order of Saint Anna of the 3rd degree.
 During 1826, the brigantine Lapominka and two small schooners, Nomer 1 and Nomer 2, were built in Arkhangelsk specifically designed to work in the White Sea, and on 4 March 1827 Reinecke was appointed head of the White Sea expeditions.
 Over the next six years, Reineke spent every summer sailing, conducting hydrographic studies that ended in the fall of 1832.
 For these studies Reinecke was awarded an additional salary and promoted to the rank of captain-lieutenant.
 The result of the six-year work of the expedition was information which appeared in 1833-1834 Atlas of the White Sea and the Lapland coast, the text of which was published in two volumes, in 1843 and 1850, under the title Hydrographic description of the northern coast of Russia, -light.
 M. Reineke for which Reinecke was awarded the full Demidov Prize by the Imperial Academy of Sciences.
-Three lighthouses were built, on Cape Tersky Orlov and on the islands of Morzhovce and Zhizhgin, as a result of Reinecke's expeditions.
+Three lighthouses were built, on Cape Tersky Orlov and on the islands of Morzhovets and Zhizhgin, as a result of Reinecke's expeditions.